State-College-Plone/WebServerAuth/README.txt

         2. Note your apachepas settings: in the ZMI, your-plone-site &rarr;
            acl_users &rarr; apachepas.

-        3. Go to your-plone-site &rarr; site setup &rarr; Add/Remove Products, and uninstall both apachepas and AutoMemberMakerPasPlugin.
+        3. Go to your-plone-site &rarr; site setup &rarr; Add-on Products, and uninstall both apachepas and AutoMemberMakerPasPlugin.
 If you like, remove them from your Products folder as well.